Time off for jury service

 Telling your employer about jury service

-If you have been called for jury service, you should:
+If you have been called for jury service, you should show your employer your Jury Summons.
+You should tell your employer:

-- refer them to the information for employers of jurors
+- about the information for employers of jurors

-If your employer mistreats you for taking jury service, you should follow the grievance procedure in your contract.
+If your employer mistreats you for going to jury service, you should follow the grievance procedure in your contract.

 Unfair dismissal

 If you are sacked because you have been called for or completed jury service, you can claim unfair dismissal.
-But if your employer told you your absence would have a serious effect on their business and you didn't ask for your call-up to be deferred or to be excused, the dismissal is likely to be fair.
+But if your employer told you your absence would have a serious effect on their business and you failed to ask for your jury service to be put off until later or excused, this may affect any claim that you make for unfair dismissal.
+If this does happen, you should seek independent legal advice.

 Where to get help